cairnsgames/.github/profile/README.md

 1. A library\* folder, this is a normal Nnpmjs library that can be installed form Github
 2. A packages\* folder that is a Module Federation version of the library.
 This can be installed using module federation and in this way the latest version is always presented

+The packages folder (as a standard) is the same name as the library suffixed with mf (for Module Federation).

+The Packages folder also acts as a demo of the library, or alternatly the application that supports the library.
+As an example membershipmf is the actual application to manage Applications and Memberships.

+## Deployment

+All code is built and deployed using GitHub actions.

+- Organisation Variables are used for public information
+- Organisation secrets are used for Passwords
+- Repository variables are used for values specific to the repo (e.g. Folder names)

 ## Application Repository

 An application is a Module Federation how that imports the Module Federation libraries above.